afonsobranco/universal-teleporter/README.md

 - Multi-value paste — paste a column of numbers, all get converted
 - Rotating placeholder examples

-## Usage

-Open `universal-teleporter.html` in any modern browser.
-No server, no install.

 ## Keyboard shortcuts

 | Key | Action |